Lillie (Pokémon): Appearances

 Lillie first appears in Pokémon Sun and Moon.
 At the start of the game, she escapes from the Aether Paradise, a conservation area owned by the Aether Foundation, with the Legendary Pokémon Cosmog, whom she nicknames Nebby.
 Professor Kukui takes her on as his assistant after this, providing shelter for her and Nebby.
 After Nebby wanders off and the player character rescues it, she helps the player on their Island Challenge around the Alola region, while researching Nebby's origins.
 Later, Nebby is captured and brought to Aether Paradise.
 The player, their rivals Hau and Gladion, and Lillie, break into the Paradise to rescue Nebby, confronting the head of the organization, Lusamine, who is revealed to the player to be her and Gladion's mother.
 After Nebby evolves into Cosmoem and Lusamine disappears through a portal to the Ultra Space, a realm that links to numerous dimensions, that she forced Nebby to create, Lillie and the player head to the Altar on Poni Island, where using the mysterious items, the Sun Flute and the Moon Flute, they are able to get Nebby to evolve into either Solgaleo or Lunala, depending on the game version.
 They follow Lusamine into Ultra Space and rescue her.
 She departs for the Kanto region alongside her mother at the end of the game.

 She later appears in Pokémon Ultra Sun and Ultra Moon, where she has a more prominent role and acts more as an assistant character than in Sun and Moon.
 In these games, she does not depart for Kanto, and instead becomes a trainer in Alola, assisting the player in stopping Team Rainbow Rocket in the postgame.
-She also appears in mobile game Pokémon Masters, paired with Clefairy, and has alternate pairings with Ribombee, Lunala, Polteageist, and Comfey.
+She also appears in mobile game Pokémon Masters, paired with Clefairy, and has alternate pairings with Ribombee, Lunala, Solgaleo, Polteageist, Comfey, and Primarina.

 Lillie appears in the Pokémon anime series, as a classmate of Ash Ketchum and a student of the Pokémon School.
 Lillie first appeared in the first episode of Pokémon the Series: Sun & Moon.
 In the anime, she has a fear of Pokémon, but slowly grows to become used to them.
 She partners with an Alolan Vulpix nicknamed Snowy, which hatched from a Pokémon egg, as her main Pokémon companion.
 She also appears in the second episode of Pokémon Evolutions, which recounts the events that took place at the Altar on Poni Island as they are depicted in the Ultra games.
 Just like the games, Lillie plays the Sun Flute.
-In manga, Lillie appeared in the Sun, Moon, Ultra Sun & Ultra Moon chapter of Pokémon Adventures as a shy preteen girl who stays with Professor Kukui's wife Profesor Burnet.
+In manga, Lillie appeared in the Sun, Moon, Ultra Sun & Ultra Moon chapter of Pokémon Adventures as a shy preteen girl who stays with Professor Kukui's wife Professor Burnet.
 She is later revealed to be the younger sister of Gladion.